The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Abstract

 \section{Abstract}

-The capacity region of the $2$-user multi-input multi-output (MIMO) Gaussian interference channel (IC) is characterized to within a constant gap that is independent of the signal-to-noise ratio (SNR) and all channel parameters for the general case of the MIMO IC with an arbitrary number of antennas at each node.
-For a class of MIMO ICs characterized by a certain relationship between the numbers of antennas at the different nodes this gap is strictly smaller than the gap in a previous result obtained by Telatar and Tse.
-For instance, the gap for the SIMO IC with single antenna transmitters and $N$-antenna receivers obtained here is 1 bit, instead of $N$ bits.
-Moreover, in contrast to that previous work, a simple and an explicit achievable coding scheme are given here that have the constant-gap-to-capacity property and in which the sub-rates of the common and private messages of each user are explicitly specified for each achievable rate pair.
+The capacity region of the $2$-user multi-input multi-output (MIMO) Gaussian interference channel (IC) is characterized to within a constant gap that is independent of the channel matrices for the general case of the MIMO IC with an arbitrary number of antennas at each node.
+An achievable rate region and an outer bound to the capacity region of a class of interference channels were obtained in previous work by Telatar and Tse as unions over all possible input distributions.
+In contrast to that previous work on the MIMO IC, a simple and an explicit achievable coding scheme are obtained here and shown to have the constant-gap-to-capacity property and in which the sub-rates of the common and private messages of each user are explicitly specified for each achievable rate pair.
 The constant-gap-to-capacity results are thus proved in this work by first establishing explicit upper and lower bounds to the capacity region.
 A reciprocity result is also proved which is that the capacity of the reciprocal MIMO IC is within a constant gap of the capacity region of the forward MIMO IC.